Home Office Guide: Everything you need to know about working from home!

 - Social isolation

-Based on the findings of the Corona crisis, a right to home office is currently (as of October 2020) being discussed at the political level and corresponding draft laws have been presented.
-However, there is still no right to home office.
-Until there is a legal basis, it is up to the employer to establish corresponding regulations in the company.
-Conversely, the current legal situation also means that a company cannot send its employees to a home office against their will.
+Based on the findings from the Corona crisis, a right to work from home is currently being discussed at the political level (as of October 2020) and corresponding draft laws have been presented.
+However, there is still no right to work from home.
+Until there is a legal basis, it is up to employers to establish appropriate regulations in the company.
+Conversely, the current legal situation also means that a company cannot send its employees to work from home against their will.

-- Working and accessibility times in the home office
+- Working and availability hours in the home office

 - Assumption of costs incurred